ebrusoni/ssftw3/README.md

 ## SSFT algorithms

 We present implementations for various three Fourier transforms for sparse set functions.
-Two of those were already implemented by the authors of [1].
+Two of those were already implemented by the authors of [1] and can also be found [here](https://github.com/chrislybaer/aaai-ssft).
 Here we introduce a first implementation of the SSFTW3 algorithm.

 ## Set functions

 We also present implementations for six classes of set functions.
-Three of which (Sensor placement tasks, preference functions and prefernece elicitation in auctions) we were already introduced and implemented in [1].
+Three of which (Sensor placement tasks, preference functions and preference elicitation in auctions) were also already introduced and implemented in [1] and can be found in the corresponindg [repository](https://github.com/chrislybaer/aaai-ssft).
 The remaining three are newly implemented by us: fitness functions, random forest regressors on binary input data and compiler flag optimization tasks.

 ### Fitness Functions